JohnathanMarkSmith/springmvc-rest-test/README.md

-### SpringMVC-helloworld-text
+### SpringMVC-rest-test

-This is a very basic example of using Spring MVC with JavaConfig to make a helloworld web apps and shows you how to test the web app with Spring Test Framework.
+This is a very basic example of using Spring MVC, REST and Spring Test Framework using Spring's Java configuration.

 The first part of this is to create a configuration class for the web app.  below is a sample of the configuration class we are going to use: